Still On The RoaD

 7, 8, 9 fragments only.

-Clinton Heylin dates this as early February, Sandy Gant as 2 March.
+Clinton Heylin dates this as early February.

 The circulating tape is known as The East Orange Tape.